-One example: they have joined forces with Bogor University in Indonesia to empower 30 farmers and agricultural students to develop their own varieties of Bambara Groundnut and other Indonesian indigenous vegetables.
+For example, they have joined forces with Bogor University in Indonesia to empower 30 farmers and agricultural students to develop their own varieties of Bambara Groundnut and other Indonesian indigenous vegetables.
 Practical training in plant crossing to develop varieties will be the focus, as well as how to successfully market the products to make a sustainable living.
-The aim is to reduce poverty and improve food security following climate change.
+The aim is to reduce poverty and improve food security under climate change.